tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LP_Ins_Importance_Of_Data_Viz.md

   * Ask: What’s your first step when trying to analyze this data?

     * **Answer**: Run away

     * **Answer**: Filter the data to narrow it down

     * **Answer**: Categorize the data into segments, and then filter from segments (i.e. investments vs. purchases)

-Explain to students that trying to analyze large amounts of data typically results in the following:
+If there is left over time, explain to students that trying to analyze large amounts of data typically results in the following:

 * Increased wait time for analysis to completed